B3) Derivation Rules

 A derivation can be represented as a syntax tree (see also L4):

-• Each non-terminal node has the symbols of its development as children
+- Each non-terminal node has the symbols of its expansion as children

 Example: